jameshartig/portluck/README.md

 If `messageCallback` is sent, it will be added as a listener for `"message"` event.

 ### Event: 'message' ###
 Fired when a client sends a message.
-Event is sent `message` which is a buffer and `client` which is the socket that sent the message.
+Event is sent `(message, socket, writer)`. `message` is a buffer containing the message received. `socket` is the socket that sent the message.
+You should only read properties off the socket, like `remoteAddress` and not use the `write`/`end` methods. `writer` is sent last and can be used to respond to the message.
+The `writer` has `write`, `end`, and `destroy` methods.

 ### Event: 'clientConnect' ###
 Fired when a client connects.
-Event is sent `client` which is the socket that connected.
+Event is sent `(socket, writer)` which is the socket that connected. `You should only read properties off the socket, like `remoteAddress` and not use the `write`/`end` methods. `writer` is sent last and can be used to respond.
+The `writer` has `write`, `end`, and `destroy` methods.

 ### Event: 'clientDisconnect' ###
 Fired when a client disconnects.
-Event is sent `client` which is the socket that disconnected.
+Event is sent `socket` which is the socket that disconnected.

 ### server.listen(port [,callback]) ###
 Accepts the same parameters and options as [http.Server.listen](http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback).